 As ESA/AURA Astronomer for JWST/NIRSpec

 Since October 2020 I am a ESA/AURA Astronomer at the Space Telescope Science Institute.
-I am working on the preparation of the commissioning of the NIRSpec spectrograph onboard of the James Webb Space Telescope, that will be launch at the end of 2021.
+I worked on the commissioning of the NIRSpec spectrograph onboard of the James Webb Space Telescope, that was launched on Christmas Day of 2021.
 The instrument has ~250,000 shutters that allow to perform spectroscopy of over 100 sources simultaneously.
 It has an integral field unit (IFU) with 3×3 arcsec2 FOV, and five fixed slits, for high-contrast long-slit spectroscopy (SLIT mode).
-NIRSpec will be the first spectrograph in space that has this capability.
+NIRSpec is the first spectrograph in space that has this capability.
 The instrument operates in the wavelength range 0.6-5.3 micron, with a spectral resolutions of 100, 1000, and 2700.
 Currently I continue working as part of the calibration team of NIRSpec within the Space Telescope Science Institute to enable the astronomical community to obtain the best scientific results.

 As Staff Astronomer at W. M. Keck Observatory